Beyonce blamed for inflation surprise in Sweden

 Searches for accommodations in cities on the tour shot up after it was announced, Airbnb reported.
 Tickets for many concerts sold out within days and prices soared on the resale market.

 In the UK, 60,000 people descended on Cardiff, including fans from Lebanon, the US and Australia.
-Demand for hotel rooms tied to her concert in London was so strong that in at least one hotel, some homeless families being housed there by the local council were reportedly booted to make way for her fans.
+Demand for hotel rooms tied to her concert in London was so strong that in one case, some homeless families being housedin a hotel by the local council were reportedly booted to make way for her fans.

 The Stockholm concerts, where Beyonce played to a crowd of 46,000 for two nights, reportedly drew fans from around the world - especially the US, where a strong dollar against the krona helped to make tickets in the Nordic country seem a relative steal.